 Eggs should be fed whole – both yolk and whites – and in moderation.
 They are rich, so too many can cause diarrhea and gas, especially if your dog isn’t used to new things in his diet.
 Egg whites contain a protein called avidin, a biotin inhibitor, so feeding a diet consisting of mostly raw eggs could contribute to a biotin deficiency.
 However, this shouldn’t be an issue if you only feed eggs a couple times a week.

-Feeding raw meat is a great way to provide fresh, unprocessed food for your dog, and this comes with many benefits.
+Feeding raw (or lightly cooked) meat is a great way to provide fresh, unprocessed food for your dog, and this comes with many benefits.
 As mentioned previously, the protein quality of raw meat or eggs is much better than kibble.
 Protein quality can be measured by the amino acid profile and the bioavailability of nutrients.
 The high heat processing of kibble damages many of these amino acids, preventing your dog from utilizing them completely [source].
 These amino acids are used in virtually every metabolic process in the body.
 By supplementing your dog’s kibble diet with raw, you can provide the benefits of improved protein quality, which can greatly improve your dog’s overall health.

 There are some myths surrounding whether or not you can feed your dog raw meat and kibble together in the same meal.
 One of these myths claims that they shouldn’t be fed together because they each digest at different rates, which could cause the raw meat to get “stuck” behind the slower digesting kibble, putting your dog at risk of bacterial overgrowth.
 Another myth makes a similar claim that raw and kibble can’t be digested together due to each type of food needing a different stomach pH to digest.
 However, these myths are perpetrated by people that don’t have a complete understanding of how the digestive system works.
 A dog’s digestive system isn’t like a traffic jam – it is perfectly capable of handling things that require differing rates of digestion or different gastric pH levels.
 There are even pet food companies that offer kibble and freeze dried raw bits together in one product.
 If the risk of adverse effects from feeding raw and kibble together were that great, a company wouldn’t put themselves at risk of a lawsuit.
 The fact is, there is no reason not to add some raw to your dog’s kibble.
 Some raw is better than none at all!
 [You can read more about the digestion rate of raw and kibble, and whether or not it matters, here.]